DimitrivC/Final_Project/DESIGN.md

 ## Login_Activity
 (i) The user can reach this via:
   (a) Starting the app.
 This is the first Activity.
-    Required:
+    Required: Specify in manifest that it is the launcher Activity.
-  (b) By logging out via Main_Activity; Calculate_Activity; Add_Saved_Charity_Activity; Save_New_Charity_Activity (so, all other activities with the exeption of Create_New_Account_Activity).
+  (b) By logging out from Firebase via Main_Activity; Calculate_Activity; Add_Saved_Charity_Activity; Save_New_Charity_Activity (so, all other activities with the exeption of Create_New_Account_Activity).
-    Required:
+    Required: nothing in particular (see other activities).
-  (c) By pressing backpressbutton via Main_Activity. (but, this should be overrided: the user should then leave the app?).
+  (c) By pressing backpressbutton via Main_Activity.
+But, this should be overrided: the user should then leave the app?).
-    Required:
+    Required: Override backpress in Main_Activity.
   (d) By pressing bakcpressbutton via Create_New_Account_Activity
-    Required:
+    Required: nothing in particular.
 (ii) The user can:
   (1) Click on the information Icon.
-If she does, she will see a @Fragment, with text explaining the app.
+If she does, she will see a Dialog Fragment, with text explaining the app.
-    Required: Icon (xml); onClick function for Icon (xml); onClick function for Icon (java) containing: stuff to show @Fragment; text in Fragment
+    Required: Actionbar Icon; method to show Icon; method to handle events for Icon, in this case showing a Diolog Fragment with text.
   (2) Click on the Creat New Account button if she has no account yet or wants to make another one.
 She will be forwarded to Create_New_Account_Activity (see below).
-    Required: Button with text "Create New Account"; onClick function for if user clicks it?; intent to go to Create_New_Account_Activity
+    Required: Button with text "Create New Account"; onClick function for if user clicks with intent to go to Create_New_Account_Activity.
   (3) Log in, via Firebase.
-She can log in via a username and password.
+She can log in via e-mail and password.
 If successful, she will be forwarded to Main_Activity.
 If not, she will be notified why not.
-    Required: connection to Firebase; possibility to enter password; possibility to enter username; button to Login with text "Login";       onClick for button; check for if successful; if successful intent to go to Main_Activity; if unsuccessful show text in relevant box.
+    Required: box for user to enter e-mail; box to enter password; method to retrieve e-mail and password; method for signing in and if successful forward to Main_Activity, if unsuccessful notify user.
 (iii) Also required:
   (a) Check if the user is logged in via Firebase as soon as she reaches this Activity.
 If not, nothing happens (meaning she remains here).
-If she is, she will be redirected to Main_Activity. (or to the Activity she was when she Logged out?)
+If she is, she will be redirected to Main_Activity.
-    Required: connection to Firebase.
+    Required: check auth state in onCreate; if statement in onStarte to forward user to Main_Activity if logged in.
   (b) Nice background
-    Required:
   (c) Nice picture which is somehow relevant to both calculating expected utility & Charities.
-    Required:
   (d) Title of app
-    Required:
   (e) Very brief description of app directly below title.
-    Required:

 ## Create_New_Account_Activity
 (i) The user can reach this Activity via:
   (a) Login_Activity: by clicking the button "Create New Account."
+    Required: nothing in particular, see Login_Activity.
   (b) Main_Activity: by clicking the backpressbutton if the user had created an account and then went to Main_Activity.
+    Required: nothing in particular (but, the user will be immediately directed back, so perhaps this should be overridden in Main @@@).
 (ii) The user can:
-  (1) Enter a username suitable for Firebase.
+  (1) Enter an e-mail suitable for Firebase.
-    Required:
+    Required: TextView; method for getting access to what is
   (2) Enter a password suitable for Firebase.
-    Required:
+    Required: TextView;
   (3) Enter that same password again
-    Required:
+    Required: TextView;
   (4) Click on a button to create a New Account.
 If successful, she will be forwarded to Main_Activity.
 If unsuccessful, show reason,
-    Required:
+    Required: onClick to get info: this is the method for getting the e-mail & passwords.
 (iii) Also required:
   (a) Check to see if the user is logged in via Firebase as soon as she reaches this Activity.
 If not, she will be redirected to Login_Activity.
 If she is, nothing happens (so that she can stay on this page).
-    Required: Conntection to Firebase (java);
+    Required: check auth state in onCreate (also to create new user); if statement in onStart to forward user to Main_Activity if logged in.
   (b) Nice background
-    Required:
   (c) Title of page "Create new account"
-    Required:
   (d) Brief description about what the user can/should do here (enter username and password to create new account...)
     Required: